massive-oss/MassiveUnit/README.md

 ### Cross Platform

 MUnit has been designed for cross platform Haxe development.
-It currently supports js, swf, as3, neko, c++, java, cs, python and php and the tool chain works on Windows, OSX and Linux.
+It currently supports js, swf, as3, neko, c++, java, cs, python, php and hl and the tool chain works on Windows, OSX and Linux.
 To run js tests with NodeJS, add `-lib hxnodejs` or `-D nodejs`.